What’s USAMTS?

 Problem 1

-I don’t know if this is just me but I felt like this puzzle was harder than other years.
-I spent quite a lot of time on it.
-In fact, for this problem the only clue that I had for a while was that 5, 3, and 1 had to go into the center white squares.
-To be honest, it was hard to see how to not solve this without coding.
-Although, I eventually got the answer.
+I don’t know if it’s just me, but this puzzle felt harder than previous years.
+I spent a significant amount of time on it, and for a while my only foothold was knowing that 5, 3, and 1 had to go into the center white squares.
+Honestly, it was hard to see how to approach this without just writing a program.

 Problem 2